stepanenko/rust-info/readme.md

 garbage collector** so you can use exactly as much memory as is strictly necessary at any given time.

-Rust uses a relatively unique memory management approach that incorporates the idea of memory “ownership”.
+Rust uses a relatively unique memory management approach that incorporates the idea of memory "ownership".
 Basically, Rust keeps track of who can read and write to memory.
 It knows when the program is using memory and immediately frees the memory once it is no longer needed.
 It enforces memory rules at compile time, making it virtually impossible to have runtime memory bugs.
 You do not need to manually keep track of memory.
 The compiler takes care of it.

 ### [Cargo](https://doc.rust-lang.org/cargo/index.html)
 Cargo is the Rust package manager.
 Cargo downloads your Rust package's dependencies, compiles your packages,